OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-01.md

 ## 1 Timothy 1:14

-and the grace of our Lord was more than abundant, with the faith and love which are found in Christ Jesus.
+and the grace of our Lord was exceedingly abundant, with the faith and love that are in Christ Jesus.

 ## 1 Timothy 1:15

-It is a trustworthy statement, deserving full acceptance, that Christ Jesus came into the world to save sinners, among whom I am foremost.
+It is a trustworthy statement, deserving full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost.

 ## 1 Timothy 1:16

-Yet for this reason I found mercy, so that in me as the foremost sinner Jesus Christ might demonstrate His perfect patience as an example for those who would believe in Him for eternal life.
+Yet for this reason I was shown mercy, so that in me, the foremost sinner, Jesus Christ might display His perfect patience as an example for those who would believe in Him for eternal life.

 ## 1 Timothy 1:17